cjolson1/Lagunitas-Quality-Assurance/testing.md

 The first line in any `casper.test.begin` function should be that call to `casper.start`.
 It gives Casper a URL to start at, and with the `viewport` extension, we can set the size of the screenshots we will be taking.

-After writing all your tests, it is vital that you inclue these lines at the end:
+After writing all your tests, it is vital that you include these lines at the end:

 ```javascript
 // This last function is critical.
 Without it, the tests won't run.